 Heather and I have been together for a number of years, residing in Oro Valley, AZ.
 We have three kids, each into their own activities and interests.

-Dylan is the oldest (currently 9 years old).
+Dylan is the oldest.
 His main interest is in baseball, and he plays in the CDO Little League (Oro Valley's Little League) in both the spring and fall ball seasons.

 For those who are looking to live in an area with a vibrant local youth baseball community, you cannot do better than Oro Valley.
 The leagues are well organized and excellent for kids from 5 years old to 14.
 Several major league players have come from the OV League including Ian Kinsler, Shelley Duncan, and his brother, Chris Duncan.

-Maddie is a year younger (8 years old) and she seems to have taken to softball (after some disinterest in cheer).
+Maddie is a year younger and she seems to have taken to softball (after some disinterest in cheer).
 She also plays in the Oro valley softball leagues.

 Dylan and Maddie get along most of the time, but like all kids, they seem to sometimes enjoy driving me crazy with arguing and telling on each other.

 The youngest is Brianna.
 We call her "Bri-Bri".
-She is about to turn 4 years old.
 For some reason, she seems to get to do whatever she wants and no one appears to take action against it.
 Bri-Bri likes trying to play the older kids, dressing up in princess outfits (like the characters in Frozen), and watching the older kids play their games.
 Soon enough she will be joining them.

 For those who may not have noticed, one last thing I spend a lot of time doing is writing.
 I have written at least 99% of this website myself.
 The blog has been an ongoing report on what I see in the Tucson housing market, and it is at least 850 pages.
 The website also has hundreds of pages worth of info.
 So if you want information about neighborhood history and homes for sale, you have come to the right place.